Obasan died the weekend before transfers.

 "My companion was transferred to Fuchu," said Thackeray.

-"He can't proselyte worth beans, but he sure can rep a small group/district."
+At least that’s what people said: “He can’t proselyte worth beans but he sure can rep a small group/district.”

-Elder Kempner arrived on the noon express.
-He was a big man, at the belt, not in height.
+Kempner arrived on the noon express.
+He was a big man—in circumference, not height.
 He looked like a Volkswagen bug standing on end.

 "That's what I've heard," said Thackeray.
 "My half of the district is Kunitachi ward.
 You're following in Longstreet's footsteps."